-There's obvious ones, like 7 being Lucky Seven, but you get more direct jokes like 37 being More Than Eleven or 65 being Old Age Pension.
+There are some obvious bingo call names, like 7 being Lucky Seven, but you get more direct jokes like 37 being More Than Eleven or 65 being Old Age Pension.
 One of the older names for 80 is Ghandi's Breakfast, hinting that he 'ate nothing / eight nothing'.

 Alongside this you get 88 (Two Fat Ladies) and 89 (Nearly There), among others.
 Some of them are obviously jokes, others are just quirky names, but they're all based on either a song, the appearance of the numbers or how important those numbers can be in your average bingo game.